nn1043/comp424/README.md

 user_interface.py - This program is an improvement on my task_manager() function, which is used as a text-based user interface.
 The goal is to preserve code lines while improving programmer functionality.
 Will be used as my standard UI for all text-based Python programs.
 No in-line documentation exists.
 The code is in regulation with pycodestyle.

 read_write_demo.py - This program serves as practice with reading and writing text files in Python.
 This program utilizes 1.txt and 2.txt.
 No in-line documentation exists.
 The code is in regulation with pycodestyle.

+RPG.py - This program aims to create a basic command-line interface, text-based, role-playing game.
+It will take advantage of Python read and write functions to create 'saved data.'
+This project is intended to take a longer period of time to complete.